 I spring from my sleep, coughing and sputtering, attempting to leap to my feet…but finding myself a bit too unbalanced to stand.

-I rubbed my eyes and wheezed until the shock of it all.
+I rubbed my eyes and wheezed until the shock of it all subsided.
 Clutching my chest with one hand, gasping for air.
-And when my eyes are able to shake off their lingering distortion…I saw Zhao standing above me…empty bucket in hand.
+And once my eyes were able to shake off their lingering distortion…I saw Zhao standing above me…empty bucket in hand.

 “What…?
 Why?”
 I said, a scowl on my face as a severe headache settled in behind my bloodshot eyes and caused me to stumble back against the side of the house.
 I don’t even remember traveling back home last night.
 I highly doubt that Zhao had the strength to drag me back himself.
 Perhaps he had help.